 These are public documents available through the courts.

 Now here is a dilemma

 If the complaints are confidential as their letter states, then how do the names on the disciplinary list get there?
-From January 2011 to December 2016 – just 15 members globally had serious action taken against them (suspended/revoked) and just 11 placed on probation.
+From January 2011 to December 2016 – just 15 members globally had serious action taken against them (suspended/revoked) and just 11 were placed on probation.
 We know two happened after the courts found them guilty of abuse; Arballo and Weston.
 One states unsportsmanlike conduct while the others remain a mystery as to why they are listed.

 There is conjecture that these people listed are used to show affirmative action is being taken to satisfy the public and those members who are less informed.